 The School is committed to educating its students as responsible digital citizens, prepared to embrace the developing technological world with skill and awareness for their own safety.
 To this end, students are given guidance so they are responsible for using the school computing systems in accordance with Rules for responsible use of iPads, computers and the internet (Acceptable use policy), which they will be expected to sign before being given access to school systems.
+There will be a separate Acceptable Use Policy (AUP) which includes Microsoft 365 and other online applications.
+This is signed for by both parents and pupils and regularly discussed in computing lessons.
 In addition;